STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-split-apply-combine.md

 ---
-title: "Homework 04: Use plyr to apply your functions within data.frames"
+title: "Homework 04: Use split-apply-combine with your functions within data.frames"
 output:
   html_document:
     toc: true
     toc_depth: 4
 ---

-__THE RUMORS ARE TRUE.
-Extension has been granted.
-Due, at the latest, before class Wednesday October 8.__

 ### Overview

 Consult the [general homework guidelines](hw00_homework-guidelines.html).

-Due before class Monday 2014-10-06. *I am open to negotiation if the lateness of this posting is creating hardship.*
+Due sometime Friday 2015-10-16. *I am open to negotiation if the lateness of this posting is creating hardship.*

 The goal is to write one (or more) custom functions that do something useful to pieces of the Gapminder data.
-Then use `plyr::ddply()` to apply to all such pieces.
+Then use `dplyr::do()` to apply to all such pieces.
 Then use `dplyr()` and or `ggplot2` to explore what you got back.

 Remember the [sampler concept](http://en.wikipedia.org/wiki/Sampler_(needlework)).
 Your homework should serve as your own personal cheatsheet in the future for how to write a function and how to scale up its application with data aggregation machinery.

 #### Gapminder data

-Work with the [Gapminder excerpt](http://tiny.cc/gapminder). *If you really, really want to, you can explore a different dataset but get permission from Jenny.*
+Work with the [Gapminder excerpt](https://cran.r-project.org/package=gapminder). *If you really, really want to, you can explore a different dataset but get permission from Jenny.*

 ### Your mission, high-level

 Write a function to compute something interesting on a piece of the Gapminder data.
 Make it something you can't easily do with built-in functions.
 Make it something that's not trivial to do with the simple `dplyr` verbs.

-  * The linear regression function [we wrote together in cm009](block012_function-regress-lifeexp-on-year.html) is a good example.
+  * The linear regression function [we wrote together in cm011](block012_function-regress-lifeexp-on-year.html) is a good example.
   * Record some of the process.
 In fact, you might want to draft two R Markdown files for this assignment.
 One to develop and test the function.
 Another to apply it and explore results.
 Just like we split it up in class.

-Use `plyr::ddply()` to apply your function to all possible pieces of the Gapminder dataset and return the combined result.
+Use `dplyr::do()` to apply your function to all possible pieces of the Gapminder dataset and return the combined result.

-  * [Here is a tutorial](block013_plyr-ddply.html) showing how to take a function you've written and (informally) tested and drop it into `ddply()`.
-My TA spy network tells me you guys are probably ready to do this, even though we didn't get through all of that in class.

 Explore the results you get back.
-Use all your usual tricks, so here it is fine to break out `dplyr` again.
-Remember to do `library(plyr)` before `library(dplyr)` if you load both!
-Some `ggplot2` graphs would also be appropriate.
+Use all your usual tricks, so I expect to see alot of `dplyr` and `ggplot2` here.

 Make observations about what your tables/figures show and about the process.